-$0.42 \ \mu g/kg/day \ge 50 \ kg \ body \ weight = 21.3 \ \mu g/person/day$
+$0.42 \mu g/kg/day \times 50 kg body weight = 21.3 \mu g/person/day$

-Hence, a daily life-long intake of 21.3 μg ethylene oxide would correspond to a theoretical cancer risk of $10^{.5}$ and therefore be an acceptable intake when present as an impurity in a drug substance.
+Hence, a daily life-long intake of $21.3 \mu g$ ethylene oxide would correspond to a theoretical cancer risk of $10^{-5}$ and therefore be an acceptable intake when present as an impurity in a drug substance.

-Alternative methods and published regulatory limits for cancer risk assessment toxicological expert assessment of the available carcinogenicity data can be done in order to initially identify the findings (species, organ, etc.) with highest relevance to human risk assessment as a basis for deriving a reference point for linear extrapolation.
-Also, in order to better take into account directly the shape of the dose-response curve, a benchmark dose such as a Benchmark Dose Lower Confidence Limit 10% (BMDL10, an estimate of the lowest dose which is 95% certain to cause no more than a 10% cancer incidence in rodents) may be used instead of TD{50} values as a numerical index for carcinogenic potency.
+Alternative methods and published regulatory limits for cancer risk assessment

+As an alternative of using the most conservative TD50 value from rodent carcinogenicity studies irrespective of its relevance to humans, an in-depth toxicological expert assessment of the available carcinogenicity data can be done in order to initially identify the findings (species, organ, etc.) with highest relevance to human risk assessment as a basis for deriving a reference point for linear extrapolation.
+Also, in order to better take into account directly the shape of the dose-response curve, a benchmark dose such as a Benchmark Dose Lower Confidence Limit 10% (BMDL10, an estimate of the lowest dose which is 95% certain to cause no more than a 10% cancer incidence in rodents) may be used instead of TD50 values as a numerical index for carcinogenic potency.
 Linear extrapolation to a probability of 1 in 100,000 (i.e., the accepted lifetime risk level used) is then achieved by simply dividing the BMDL10 by 10,000.